 I have found “a unique take on a trending topic” is a good phrase to remember.

 3: The headline is 50% of the article.

 People say you should spend 50% of your time on the headline.
 I don’t really know how to do that.
-The more I play with the headline the worse it gets.
+The truth is the more I play with the headline the worse it generally gets.
 But I have found that the headline really does determine your readership.
 Plus it helps with focus.
-If I have a good headline, the article is much easier to write.
+If I have a clear and focused headline, the article is much easier to write.

 4: Don’t write on a computer.